Basic Inventory Management

 Show/Hide Rarity:

-You can choose to display the rarity of an item in the form of a colored border around the item’s inventory box.
-Example: a rare item will have a yellow border around its inventory box, while fine and masterwork items will have a blue and green border.
-Very useful when salvaging.
+Example: A rare item will have a yellow border around its inventory box, while fine and masterwork items will have a blue and green border.

 Highlight New Items: